fabiohsv-cit/ciandt-components-datepicker/README.md

       </div>
    </div>
    ```
    * if you need, you can customize the html.
-In your angular run from app.js, override the constant ciandt.components.layout.input.InputConfig and set your html.
+In your angular run from app.js, override the constant jedi.layout.input.InputConfig and set your html.
 There are three attributes:
    - useValidationTooltip: define if the input will use the validation tooltip to show erros.
    - labelTpl: define html to write the label content
    - selectWrapTpl: define html to write the wrap select content